 - Malnourishment — The small intestine’s inability to absorb important nutrients can lead to nutrient deficiencies.

 - Growth problems — Children with celiac disease may have a short stature, slow growth or delayed milestones because of the lack of nutrients.

 - Irritability — Celiac disease has been linked to irritability, anxiety and depression, mostly likely as a result of inflammation, malnourishment or the stress of managing this chronic condition.

-Adults and children with Celiac disease may experience a skin rash called dermatitis herpetiformis (DH).
+Adults and children with celiac disease may experience a skin rash called dermatitis herpetiformis.
 This chronic skin condition results in itchy bumps and blisters along the skin that look similar to herpes lesions.
-Despite the similar appearance, DH is caused by gluten intolerance – not the herpes virus.
+Despite the similar appearance, dermatitis herpetiformis is caused by gluten intolerance — not the herpes virus.
 Symptoms can come and go, and the condition is often misdiagnosed as eczema.
-Sometimes, individuals with DH experience no digestive symptoms.
+Sometimes, people with dermatitis herpetiformis experience no digestive symptoms.

-If you are experiencing a red, itchy rash, talk to your gastroenterologist or dermatologist to find relief.
+If you have a red, itchy rash, talk to your gastroenterologist or dermatologist to find relief.
 Topical creams can help manage flare-ups.